Generic Name: sulfasalazine (SUL fa SAL a zeen)

 What is sulfasalazine?

-Sulfasalazine is also used to treat rheumatoid arthritis in children and adults who have used other arthritis medicines without successful treatment of symptoms.
+Sulfasalazine is also used to treat rheumatoid arthritis in children and adults who have used other arthritis medicines that did not work or have stopped working.

 Sulfasalazine may also be used for purposes not listed in this medication guide.